sways in northern rocky reef current

 Main Threats

 None significant.
-This species is common on exposed rocky reefs in northern New Zealand.
-Localised threats include coastal development, pollution, sedimentation from land clearance, and climate change affecting water temperature.
+Common on exposed rocky reefs in northern New Zealand.
+Localised threats include coastal development, pollution, sedimentation, and climate change.

 Population

 Not Threatened.
-Kelp fern is common on exposed rocky reefs in northern New Zealand, particularly in the North Island and the northern South Island.
-It often forms dense beds in the shallow subtidal zone.
+Common on exposed rocky reefs in northern New Zealand.
+Particularly in North Island and northern South Island.
+Often forms dense beds.

 Conservation Status